alexandre-touret/api-first-workshop/docs/workshop.md

 > aside negative
 > What about this standard?
 >
-> It is not really standard like ISO, IETF ones.
+> It is not really standard like [W3C](https://www.w3.org/standards/) or [IETF ones](https://www.ietf.org/process/rfcs).
 It is merely a _proposition_ of standardisation.
 I do not use as is.
 Nevertheless, some principles and patterns may be helpful such as the pagination.
 >
 > Obviously, you can configure it in another way.
 One common and often used pattern is to avoid [HAL links](https://stateless.co/hal_specification.html).